trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

 grows with the size of Delta Lake transaction logs of any accessed tables.
 It is important to take that into account when provisioning the coordinator.

-You need to decrease memory usage by keeping the number of active data files in table low by running ``OPTIMIZE`` and ``VACUUM`` in Delta Lake regularly.
+You must decrease memory usage by keeping the number of active data files in table low by running ``OPTIMIZE`` and ``VACUUM`` in Delta Lake regularly.

 Memory monitoring
 """""""""""""""""

-When using the Delta Lake connector you need to monitor memory usage on the coordinator.
+When using the Delta Lake connector you must monitor memory usage on the coordinator.
 Specifically monitor JVM heap utilization using standard tools as part of routine operation of the cluster.